MrDomian/Heart-Disease-Risk-Prediction/README.md

 - Heart disease folder: Contains raw datasets, additional information about them, and other relevant files.
 - Data folder: Contains files with results and other less important data.
 - SQL folder: Contains exercises and queries for learning SQL using PostgreSQL.
-- Sav models Folder: Contains exported models for use in the Streamlit application.
+- Sav models Folder: Contains exported models for use in the streamlit application.
 - heart_disease_risk.csv: Processed CSV file containing heart disease data, prepared for analysis and modeling.
 - processed.cleveland.data: File containing the original unprocessed heart disease data, located in the "Heart disease" folder.
-- streamlit_app.py: Implements the saved models for the Streamlit application.
+- streamlit_app.py: Implements the saved models for the streamlit application.

-## Principal dataset researchers

-The heart disease dataset draws contributions from renowned medical institutions:
-1. Hungarian Institute of Cardiology, Budapest: Andras Janosi, M.D.
-2. University Hospital, Zurich, Switzerland: William Steinbrunn, M.D.
-3. University Hospital, Basel, Switzerland: Matthias Pfisterer, M.D.
-4. V.A.
-Medical Center, Long Beach and Cleveland Clinic Foundation: Robert Detrano, M.D., Ph.D.

 ## Installation